radius-project/bicep-types-aws/artifacts/bicep/aws/aws.codepipeline/default/types.md

 ## OutputArtifact
 ### Properties
+* **Files**: string[]: The files that you want to associate with the output artifact that will be exported from the compute action.
 * **Name**: string (Required, Identifier): The name of the output of an artifact, such as "My App".

 ## Pipeline_BeforeEntryConditions